YangKai119/VRPDO/readme.txt

 Benchmark2: Detailed instances and results in comparison with the LNS algorithm;

-Benchmark3: Detailed instances and results in real-world instances.
+Benchmark3: Detailed instances in real-world instances.